| OTVA NEWSLETTER - May 2008 - Volume 10 - Page

 have not been made public, sabotage was all but ruled out.
 New York

 fire marshalls hung the blame on a short circuit.
+However, as the giant restoration program was

 under way, other incidents of possible arson occurred in other telephone